nct2309/cellpress_crawling/README.md

 - ⚠️ This tool only downloads **open-access** articles to respect copyright
 - 🤝 Uses polite delays (1 second between downloads) to avoid overloading the server
 - 💾 Journal lists are cached in `.cache/papers_crawler/journals.json`
-- 🔧 Built with Playwright for better cross-platform support (especially WSL/Linux)
+- 🦊 Uses Firefox with Playwright for better cross-platform support and reliable PDF downloads
+- 🍪 Automatically handles cookie consent popups
 - 🛡️ Includes fallback mechanisms for when Cell.com blocks automated requests